If you are told you will be placed on administrative leave, the following questions may come to mind:

 How long may the district keep me on leave?

-It depends on the circumstances of your situation and how long it takes to fully investigate and review allegations or other matters.
+It depends on the circumstances and how long it takes to fully investigate and review allegations and any related matters.

 What are the possible outcomes of the investigation and my suspension?